jrmoulton/jrmoulton-web/content/starting_open_source.md

 (This is actually just trying to highlight this as css but it's pretty close to what it looked like before)

-Wow.
+- Dang.
 I've got a thing for good syntax highlighting.

 ## Closing thoughts